Jane Burdett: Life

 Burdett's birthplace and date are not known but she was the daughter (possibly only child) of Elizabeth and William Francis of the small hamlet of Foremark.
 Her mother's father was William Francis and she came from the south Derbyshire village of Ticknall.
 She is presumed to have been a minor when she married Thomas Burdett from Bramcote in Warwickshire as he was not yet an adult.

-Her husband was knighted on 25 February 1619 and she became Lady Burnett.
+Her husband was created a baronet on 25 February 1619 and she became Lady Burnett.
 At about this time a painting was made of the family and this includes six children.

 Her husband had been High Sheriff of Derbyshire and they had at least five children.
 Jane was renowned for her learning.
 She was known as a literary patron and it has been speculated that she was a poet and muse.
 She may have held a salon as part of the circle of John Newdigate who later wrote poetry about her abilities.